 “I would be interested to hear if you ever fail to listen to your body when it comes to intuitive eating?
 If so, then how do you get back on track?”

-It’s so true: sometimes I win & feel great about how I’m listening to my body, and other times I learn.
-Never though, do I actually FAIL, and neither do you.
-It’s all progress.
+The answer: Sometimes I win and feel great about how I’m listening to my body (like, YES!
+This feels so good!) and other times I learn.

 Forget about failure.
 All of our chronic dieter’s walk into our offices feeling as if they are failures.
-Whether they are highly placed executives, prominent celebrities, Or straight-A students, they all talk about their food experiences shamefully, and they doubt they’ll ever be able to feel successful in the area of eating.
+Whether they are highly placed executives, prominent celebrities, or straight-A students, they all talk about their food experiences shamefully, and they doubt they’ll ever be able to feel successful in the area of eating.
 The diet mentality reinforces feelings of success or failure.
 You can’t fail at Intuitive Eating–it’s a learning process at every point along the way.
 What used to be thought of as a set-back will instead be seen as a growth experience.
 You’ll get right back on track when you see this as progress, not failure.

-Yes, there are times when I do not listen to my body.
+Yes, there are times I do not listen to my body.
 Sometimes, accidentally (I just entirely forget to check-in with myself) and other times it’s on purpose (I really just want to eat for the purpose of eating/tasting/pleasure).
 Both of these give me no guilt (and if they do initially, I remind myself that “guilt never helps” and toss it out the window).

 The other part of the question: “…If so, then how do you get back on track?”

-In order to learn anything from my eating habits, I have to be communicating with myself (I tell my clients that they’re going to become their own best friends because they’ll talk to themselves so often).
+In order to learn anything from my eating habits, I have to communicate with myself (I tell my clients that they’re going to become their own best friends because they’ll talk to themselves a lot).
 Here are some of the questions I might ask myself with corresponding scenarios:

 - Scenario – trying to listen to my body, but feeling like I ‘just can’t stop eating.’
-Loving response: “Are you fully believing that you can have this food anytime you want it again?
+Loving response: “Are you fully believing that you can have this food anytime you want it?
 Is there any part of you that feels limited, restricted, or guilty for eating this food?
-Is there anything else (experiences, thoughts, feelings, comments) going on in this moment that are causing you to feel tense, stressed, or just ‘bad’ in general?”
+Is there anything else (experiences, thoughts, feelings) going on in this moment that are causing you to feel tense, stressed, or just ‘bad’ in general?”
 And if so… “What is this food doing for you in the moment?”
 The food could be: numbing your stress, giving you comfort, company, a distraction, silencing your mind… etc…